Node Multiway Cut and Subset Feedback Vertex Set on Graphs of Bounded Mim-width: Introduction

 Closely related to SFVS is the \NP-hard \textsc{Node Multiway Cut} (NMC) problem in which we are given a vertex-weighted graph $G$ and a set $T$ of (terminal) vertices, and asked to find a vertex set of minimum weight that disconnects all the terminals \cite{Calinescu08,GargVY04}.
-NMC was introduced by Garg et~al.~in 1994 \cite{GargVY04} as a variant in which the terminals were not allowed to be deleted, and both variations are well-studied problems in terms of approximation, as well as parameterized algorithms \cite{Calinescu08,CLL09,ChitnisFLMRS17,CPPW13,DahlhausJPSY94,FominHKPV14}.
+NMC is a well-studied problem in terms of approximation \cite{GargVY04}, as well as parameterized algorithms \cite{Calinescu08,CLL09,ChitnisFLMRS17,CPPW13,DahlhausJPSY94,FominHKPV14}.
 It is not difficult to see that SFVS for $S = \{v\}$ coincides with NMC in which $T=N(v)$.
-In fact, NMC reduces to SFVS by adding a single vertex $v$ with a large weight that is adjacent to all terminals, adding a large weight to all non-deletable terminals and setting $S=\{v\}$ \cite{FominHKPV14}.
+In fact, NMC reduces to SFVS by adding a single vertex $v$ with a large weight that is adjacent to all terminals and setting $S=\{v\}$ \cite{FominHKPV14}.
 Thus, in order to solve NMC on a given graph one may apply a known algorithm for SFVS on a vertex-extended graph.
 Observe, however, that through such an approach one needs to clarify that the vertex-extended graph still obeys the necessary properties of the known algorithm for SFVS.
-This explains why most of the positive results on SFVS on graph families \cite{GolovachHKS14,PapadopoulosT18,PapadopoulosT19} can not be translated to NMC.
+This explains why most of the positive results on SFVS on graph families \cite{GolovachHKS14,PapadopoulosT19,PapadopoulosT20} can not be translated to NMC.